Santa Barbara County Climate

 Precipitation within the county varies greatly from season to season and with each location.
 Average annual precipitation ranges from a minimum of about 8 inches in the Cuyama Valley to over 36 inches at the apex of the Santa Ynez Mountains.
 Snow is common at the county's highest elevations that are in excess of 6,600 feet above sea level.
 Climate studies have determined that drought periods occur regularly and may last as long as a decade or more.
 The most recent drought lasted from 1986 to 1991, during which water storage in the county's major reservoirs was nearly depleted.
 With a mean annual rainfall of 18.55 inches, only 6.41 inches of rain were recorded in downtown Santa Barbara in 2007 - the driest year of record.

 Although rainfall within the County is moderate on average, some winters yield well over twice the average.
 The maximum annual rainfall of 46.97 inches was recorded in downtown Santa Barbara in 1998.
-In addition, Santa Barbara County is occasionally subject to short duration rainfall of very high intensity (see table below).
+In addition, Santa Barbara County is occasionally subject to short duration rainfall of very high intensity.
 Due to it's pronounced topography and variable rainfall, Santa Barbara County has been subject to numerous periods of flooding.
 Significant floods were reported by Spanish Missionaries as long ago as the late 18th Century.
-20th Century flood years include 1914, 1941, 1948, 1969, 1978, 1983, 1992, 1995, and 1998.
+Noteworthy flood years within the past 100 years include 1909, 1941, 1952, 1958, 1969, 1978, 1983, 1993, 1995, 1998, and 2005.

 El Nino Southern Oscillation (ENSO) refers to oceanic & atmospheric characteristics that tend to impact short-term climate variability.
 El Nino is the warming of ocean surface temperature in the Eastern Pacific, whereas La Nina is an ocean temperature cooling trend.
 The former is often associated with potentially greater than normal precipitation, while the latter tends to characterize slightly drier than normal conditions.